PackagedC/PackagedC/README.md

 # Packaged-C
-A compiler for packaged c which grammar like java.
+A compiler for Packaged C which grammar like java.